 What tools does Selvin use?
-Computer programs, replays, workouts (from Selvin's in-house private clocker Andy Harrington).
-He will often cite key workouts or information he gleaned off watching replays or stats from Bris within the content of his analysis.
+Computer programs, replays/trip notes, workouts (from Selvin's in-house private clocker Andy Harrington).
+He will often cite key workouts or information he gleaned off watching replays or stats from BRIS within the content of his analysis.

 HANDICAPPER'S REPORT PUBLICATION / TV SHOW - - BACKGROUND

-Bob has had a long and interesting career spanning more than 30 years in thoroughbred racing.
+Bob has had a long and interesting career since the mid-70's in thoroughbred racing.

-He started out as a Daily Racing Form (then located in Los Angeles on Bimini Place) where he gained much insight working alongside DRF's late renowned "Bloodlines" columnist Leon Rasmussen and the rest of the DRF staff at that time.
+He started out as a handicapper for Daily Racing Form (then located in Los Angeles on Bimini Place) where he gained much insight working alongside DRF's late renowned "Bloodlines" columnist Leon Rasmussen and the rest of the DRF staff at that time.
 Thereafter, he was a jockey's agent for a short time.

 Bob and Jeff's success and credibility gained from published HR also turned into a long run of hosting live handicapping seminars at restaurants near Santa Anita, Hollywood Park and Del Mar for many years.
-The live seminars were fun and often times featured a leading trainer as a guest handicapper as well.
+The weekend live seminars were fun and often times featured a leading trainer as a guest handicapper as well.
 The live seminars also gave Bob and Jeff a chance to mix and mingle with many of their longtime subscribers.
 But when the internet began, live weekend seminars made their way out.

 During that period and as the years progressed, Selvin and Siegel got into owning horses and campaigned many thoroughbreds, including stakes winners, Nigreta’s Pleasure, Gracias, Forever Faithful, Invoke, Little Mo, Floriano.
 They spearheaded various partnerships that included such notables as late actor John Forsythe and the late great Hollywood producer-director Martin Ritt.
-Among their trainers were Gary Jones and the late Bobby Frankel and late Kentucky-Derby winning Ed Gregson.
+Among their trainers were Gary Jones, Eddie Truman and the late Bobby Frankel and late Kentucky-Derby winning Ed Gregson.

 NATIONAL TURF PUBLICATION -- BACKGROUND

 In 1989, the partners launched National Turf, and it quickly became Southern California's most well known and respected thoroughbred handicapping service.
 Not only for the great information and other excellent handicappers that worked under National Turf's banner, but also for instituting a highly innovative "FREE REPLAY."
 At that time, the handicappers orally recited their selections and analysis into a phone system.
 After the races were over, callers were able to actually listen to how good...or bad...any of the handicappers did that day.
 That was unheard of in the selection business.
 But it silenced the doubters and proved to everyone just how much confidence Selvin and Siegel had in their own handicapping ability.
 This was back in the days of 976 and 900 pay per call lines!

-Selvin runs National Turf and welcomes all inquiries and answers each personally.
+Selvin runs National Turf and welcomes all e-mail or phone inquiries and answers each personally.

 Send comments about this site to Bob Selvin at email@example.com